ot4i/app-connect-templates/resources/markdown/Synchronize data between SAP and Saleforce whenever the Salesforce contact is being updated_instructions.md

 1. To start the flow, open the options menu [&#8942;] from the banner, then click **Start flow**.
 1. Test your flow by updating an existing contact in your Salesforce account.

 When your flow runs, the **If** node checks whether the customerID exists in SAP whose contact details got updated in Salesforce.
-If the same customerID exists in SAP, the flow updates the customer data with the specified values from your Salesforce account and creates a notification of CUSTOMER FOUND..
+If the same customerID exists in SAP, the flow updates the customer data with the specified values from your Salesforce account and creates a notification of CUSTOMER FOUND.
 If the customer doesn't exist in SAP, the flow creates a notification of CUSTOMER NOT FOUND.